SINCE 1975, VILLAGE PRESBYTERIAN CHURCH HAS BEEN A FIXTURE IN CARROLLWOOD VILLAGE. TAKE A MINUTE TO READ ABOUT OUR RICH HISTORY.

 Jon Oosterling joins the VPC staff as Contemporary Music Director.

 Justin Morrisroe is hired as the fourth full-time Youth Director.

-Rev. James C. Yearsley is called as the fifth Senior Pastor of Village church.
+Rev. James C. Yearsley is called as the fifth Senior Pastor of Village Presbyterian Church.

 Miranda Morrisroe joins the VPC staff as Director of Christian Education and Outreach.